jimhigson/oboe.js/writing/main/5_Implementation.md

 Incrementally building up the content
 -------------------------------------

-As shown in figure \ref{overallDesign} on page \pageref{overallDesign}, there is an incremental content builder and ascent tracer which handle the output from the Clarinet JSON SAX parser.
-Taken together, these might be considered a variant of the Adaptor pattern, providing to the controller a simpler interface than is presented by Clarinet.
-However, this is not the model implementation of the pattern; the adapted interface is even-driven rather than
+As shown in figure \ref{overallDesign} on page \pageref{overallDesign} there is an incremental content builder and ascent tracer which handle SAX events from the Clarinet JSON parser.
+By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern but adapted to be even-driven rather than
-call-driven: we receive six kinds of event and in response emmit from a narrower vocabulary of two.
+call-driven: we receive six types of event and in response emit from a narrower vocabulary of two.
+The events received are low level, reporting the sequence of tokens in the markup; those emitted are much higher level, reporting a sequence of JSON nodes and paths as they are discovered.

 To evaluate JSONPath expressions the controller requires a path to the current JSON node, the node itself, and any ancestor nodes.
 This is